 How to Visit

 I’m an avid solo-travelling woman.
-Since solo-travel doesn’t equal solitude, I love to join organized tours here and there.
-Since this is not that easy in Lovina, here are some valid options of how to get to see what this magical island has to offer in a safe and easy way*:
+Since solo travel doesn’t equal solitude, I love to join organized tours here and there.
+Since this is not that easy in Lovina, here are some valid options for how to get to see what this magical island has to offer in a safe and easy way*: